franc454/SWE-Research/Arduino/README.md

 ## $GPGSV

 $GPGSV provides the elevation angle, azimuth and C/N0 values received by the Ultimate GPS from a given satellite.
 At one time, the Ultimate GPS can be receiving data from a number of satellites.
 C/N0 values are later converted to SNR values in the plot_LWC.py file.
 C/N0 is given in dB-Hz and the equations used in 'Measuring Snow Liquid Water Content with Low-Cost GPS Receivers' by Koch et al. 2014 calculate liquic water content with SNR, which has units of dB.

-C/N0 can be converted to SNR using the
+Converting C/N0 to SNR:
+  Reciever frequency = 1575.42MHz.
+  Bandwidth = 10 * log(1575.42 * 1,000,000) = 91.973963545486232243880870991767 dB.
+  SNR = C/N0 - BW = C/N0 - 91.973963545486232243880870991767.

 <img align="center" width="500" height="500" src="/images//gsv.jpg">